TECH

 • Alkaline Batteries

 Considering that Bluetooth Low Energy radios in fact are Radio Frequency (RF) transceivers — the needed certifications depend on the country where the device is going to be used.
-Besides the certifications, it is also required to get an End Product Listing with the Bluetooth Special Interest Group (Bluetooth SIG).
+Besides the certifications, it’s also required to get an End Product Listing with the Bluetooth SIG, which is a critical step in the Bluetooth Low Energy development process.
 Some examples:

 • European Region — CE certification